Thrift Store Cowboys

 Thrift Store Cowboys are an alternative country and indie rock band, formed in 1999, in Lubbock, Texas by Daniel Fluitt and Colt Miller.
-Presently the band also includes Clint Miller, Amanda Shires, Cory Ames, Kris Killingsworth.
+Presently the band also includes Clint Miller, Amanda Shires, Cory Ames, and Kris Killingsworth.
 The band was featured on KTTZ program 24 Frames.

-The band has toured a significant portion of the southeastern and western U.S., touring with acts such as DeVotchKa and Cory Branan.
+The band has toured a significant portion of the United States, primarily from 2000-2010, playing in over 38 states.
+They have toured with acts such as DeVotchKa and Cory Branan.
 Additionally, Thrift Store Cowboys have shared a bill with Old 97s, the Flatlanders, Lucero, Joe Ely, and Centro-Matic.